MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

 1. Install [Remote Tools for Microsoft Edge](https://www.microsoft.com/store/productId/9P6CMFV44ZLT) from the Microsoft Store.

-1. In Microsoft Edge Canary, go to the Device Portal URL that you previously noted.
+1. In Microsoft Edge, go to the Device Portal URL that you previously noted.
 Verify that the **Confirm security settings** page is loaded (in the **Windows Device Portal** tab):

     ![The 'Confirm security settings' page in the 'Windows Device Portal' tab](./remote-debugging-images/open-device-portal.png)